Bradley Hall 395

 BA, English and Sociology, Kalamazoo College

 Anna Ullmann earned her PhD in early British literature with a concentration in Marxist literary theory from Loyola University Chicago in 2018.
 She taught for 6 years at Loyola before joining the Bradley faculty in 2019.
-She was the recipient of Loyola’s pre-doctoral teaching fellowship and trained dozens of new graduate students in pedagogical theory and practices.
-She worked closely with Loyola’s Tutoring Center and Center for Learning and Student Success to develop a class and activities for incoming under-represented freshmen to help them be successful in college.
-She also worked with the Chicago Shakespeare Theatre writing reviews for performances, art exhibits and installations, and original Shakespeare-inspired theatre productions as part of their 2016 400 Years of Shakespeare celebration.
-When she’s not reading or teaching, she enjoys cooking, gardening, and running.
-She lives in Peoria with her husband, daughter, and cat.
+She has worked with the Chicago Shakespeare Theatre writing reviews for performances, art exhibits, and original Shakespeare-inspired theatre productions as part of their “2016:400 Years of Shakespeare” celebration.
+She enjoys working with students both in and outside the classroom, and currently serves as the faculty advisor for the Bradley chapter of Sigma Tau Delta, the international English honor society.
+When she’s not reading or teaching, she enjoys cooking, gardening, and yoga.
+She lives in Peoria with her husband, two children, and two cats.

-Dr. Ullmann’s research focuses on early British drama, historiography, and class relations in the early modern period.
-She looks at the ways that classes and other political entities understand themselves through shared histories and narratives, how these narratives and/or groups evolve over time, and how literature, particularly drama, helped both reflect and make these narratives in Renaissance England.
-She has presented work at the Sixteenth Century Society Conference and the annual meeting of the Renaissance Society of America.
-Her article “Gentle Craft: Thomas Dekker’s The Shoemaker’s Holiday and the Historicization of Citizen Ideology” is currently under review at the Journal for Early Modern Cultural Studies.
+Dr. Ullmann’s research focuses on early British drama, historiography, and class relations in Renaissance England.
+She looks at the ways that classes and other political entities understand themselves through shared histories and narratives, how these narratives and groups evolve over time, and how literature, particularly drama, helped both reflect and make these narratives in Renaissance England.
+She has presented work at the Sixteenth Century Society Conference, the annual Ohio Valley Shakespeare Conference, and the annual meeting of the Renaissance Society of America.